Updated: January 30, 2026

 Real Estate Investment in Porto

 Right now, Porto is a seller’s market, which means there are more buyers than there are properties for sale.
-You can use this to your advantage – buy a property as soon as possible and then sell it at a higher price.
+You can use this to your advantage – make a real estate investment as soon as possible and then sell it at a higher price.

 Average property prices in Porto vary.
-The average price for properties in the historic center was €5,056 per square meter in 2024.
+The average price for properties in the historic center was €5,056 per square meter.
 Neighborhoods like Campanhã and Paranhos offer more affordable options, at €3,838 and €3,863, respectively.

 Porto Real Estate Market Trends